 Meals included: dinner

 Day Two: Camp Breakfast.
 Yoga at local yoga studio in Pt Angeles.
 Drive west to Lake Crescent Lodge for picnic lunch, possible swim (amazing, clear lake water!).
-Short old growth hike.
+Short hike.
 Continue west to Sol Duc campsite.
 Hot soak at natural mineral springs of Sol Duc.
 Dinner at camp.

 Meals included: breakfast, lunch & dinner